Beauty therapists apply face and body treatments, and provide advice about skin care and cosmetics.

 - maintain client records

-- provide advice on and sell cosmetic products and related beauty equipment.
+- provide advice about and sell cosmetic products and related beauty equipment.

 A beautician provides waxing, manicure, pedicure, eyelash and brow tinting and make-up application services.